phoebesurmadi/AgeDetection/README.md

-# Age Classification using OpenCV and Deep Learning
+# Age Detection using OpenCV and Deep Learning

-This repository provides a Python implementation for age classification using OpenCV and deep learning techniques.
-It utilizes a pre-trained deep neural network to predict the age of a person from facial images.
+This project utilizes OpenCV and deep learning techniques to classify the age of individuals from facial images.

+## Overview

+Age detection is achieved through a pre-trained deep neural network model that analyzes facial features to predict the age of a person.

+## Features

+- **Age Classification:** Predict the age of individuals from images.
+- **Python Implementation:** Implemented in Python for ease of use and integration.
+- **Deep Learning:** Utilizes deep neural networks for accurate age prediction.

 ## Getting Started

+Follow these instructions to get a copy of the project up and running on your local machine.

 ### Prerequisites

+Ensure you have the following installed:

-- Python 3.12.4
+- Python 3.x
 - OpenCV (cv2)
 - NumPy